 - Don't Miss: You Can Get the Pixel 4's Camera App Right Now

-Otherwise, open the Gmail app and tap on the hamburger icon in the top left.
-Scroll down to the bottom of this menu and tap "Settings," then select "General Settings".
-At the top of the next page, tap "Theme" and choose "Dark" on the popup.
+First, make sure you're running the latest version of Gmail from the Play Store.
+Next, open Gmail and tap on the hamburger icon in the top left.
+Scroll down to the bottom of the menu and tap "Settings," then select "General Settings."
+At the top of the next page, tap "Theme" and choose "Dark" on the pop-up.

 - Play Store Link: Gmail (free)